At Prime Property Care Limited we are committed to protecting and respecting your privacy.

 How and why is your information used?

-Necessary for our legitimate interests (for running our business and to prevent fraud and money laundering)
+Lawful basis: necessary to comply with our legal obligations; necessary for our legitimate interests (for running our business and to prevent fraud and money laundering); necessary to carry out credit check with referencing companies;

 How long is your information kept for?

-We keep your information for no longer than is necessary for the purposes it was collected for, The length of time we retain your personal information for is determined by operational and legal considerations.
-For example, we are legally required to hold some types of information to fulfil our statutory and regulatory obligations (e.g. health/safety and tax/accounting purposes).
+We keep your information for no longer than is necessary for the purposes it was collected for.
+The length of time we retain your personal information for is determined by operational and legal considerations.
+For example, we are legally required to hold some types of information to fulfill our statutory and regulatory obligations (e.g. health/safety and tax/accounting purposes).

 We review our retention periods on a regular basis.